-WordPress ships with a pretty advanced media manager system.
+WordPress ships with a pretty advanced media management system.
 Through it, you are able to upload various image formats such as PNG and JPG.
 While this is great, it may come as a surprise to learn WordPress does not natively support vector graphics yet — primarily due to security considerations we have listed below.

 Thankfully, the WordPress community has stepped up providing a few ways to make support Scalable Vector Graphics (SVG) files play nicely with WordPress.
-Once your WordPress site is SVG compatible, you’ll be able to optimise your existing website logos and graphics with this more ‘modern’ image type.
+Once your WordPress site is SVG compatible, you’ll be able to optimize your existing website logos and graphics with this more ‘modern’ image type.

 So what will we cover?
-First, we’ll go over what exactly SVG files are, their benefits and from that, why you may decide to use them as opposed to other images formats.
+First, we’ll go over what exactly SVG files are, their benefits, and from that, why you may decide to use them as opposed to other images formats.
 Once we have cleared that out the way, we’ll show you how to enable SVG support within your WordPress website.
 Ready?
 Let’s get started!

 SVG files are a type of vector image.
 This image format is formed very differently from more traditional image types.
 For example, a JPG is made up of thousands of pixels which forms the image you see.
-A vector or SVG file on the other hand does not contain pixels, instead it acts in a more schema / data map type format outlining a set of written instructions to create two-dimensional images.
+A vector or SVG file on the other hand does not contain pixels, instead, it acts in a more schema/data map type format outlining a set of written instructions to create two-dimensional images.
 This gives it several unique benefits over other image types.

 Given the structure of SVG files they do come with certain advantages, and for certain use cases would be the new recommended image format wherever possible.
 First and foremost, as they are simply a set of written instructions in a sort of schema format, the display size of an SVG can easily be manipulated without impacting the quality of the image.
 Gone are the days of trying to resize that JPG just to find the quality degrading very quickly!